About MMS messages

 |Re-engagement campaigns||Re-engage customers who opted in to receive SMS when all other channels fail to bring them back.|

-- MMS Availability: Most US/Canadian carriers support receiving and displaying multimedia assets on their customers’ phones.
+Most US and Canadian carriers support receiving and displaying multimedia assets on their customers’ phones.
 For international carriers, Braze will automatically convert MMS messages sent from a supported US or Canada-based phone number, and only to destinations that don’t support MMS.
 For these messages, Braze will replace the attached media with a short URL added to the message body that links to the file.

 A Subscription Group is a collection of sending phone numbers (i.e. short codes, long codes, and/or alphanumeric sender IDs) that are used for a specific type of messaging purpose.
 Your subscription group requires a phone number that is enabled for MMS.
 A whitelisting provisioning process is required to enable your short-code for MMS sending capabilities.
-Please speak with your Braze Account Manager regarding enabling this feature.
+Speak with your Braze account manager regarding enabling this feature.

 For MMS, the message limit is 5MB (this includes the multimedia asset and the message body size).
 To be on the safer side, Braze recommends not exceeding 4MB for your multimedia asset while also including a message body.

-- Accepted File Types: Currently, Braze accepts jpg, gif, and png files and allows you to attach a single multimedia asset to your MMS message.
+Braze accepts JPG, GIF, PNG, and VCF files and allows you to attach a single multimedia asset to your MMS message.
 Future iterations of MMS at Braze will allow customers to attach up to 10 different assets as well as support a wider range of file types.